1. O'Farrell's Welcome to Limerick

 Celtic harp, Scottish snare drum

-learned it during my many summer stints as harp teacher at pipe and
+I learned it during my many summer stints as harp teacher at pipe

-drum schools around the U.S. I like to give the harp an unusual snappy
+and drum schools around the U.S. I like to give the harp an unusual

-sound when I play pipe tunes, and the Scottish snare drum makes it a
+snappy sound when I play pipe tunes, and the Scottish snare drum

 12. Tip O'Neill / Washington Hornpipe

-Capitol Hill sponsored by the "Irish Culture and Carousing Society."
+on Capitol Hill sponsored by the "Irish Culture and Carousing

-tune, an appropriate partner to the first, is a traditional Irish
+admired.The second tune, an appropriate partner to the first, is

 13. Elizabeth McDermott Rowe/ Miss Noble